haosulab/SAPIEN/docs/source/tutorial/rendering/raytracing_renderer.rst

 .. note::
    You are required to have an NVIDIA RTX GPU with driver version >= 522 installed to use the denoiser.

-   While you may get the denoiser to work on drivers of lower versions (it has worked on 470 in one of our tests), it is not officially supported.
+   While you may get the denoiser to work on drivers of lower versions, it is not officially supported.

 Reflection and refraction
 ------------------------------------